malminhas/raspberrypi-xmastree/README.md

 Here's the full set of kit you need to recreate both the disco and voice-controlled trees:

 * **Raspberry Pi 4 or 5**: Raspberry Pi 4 available from PiHut [here](https://thepihut.com/products/raspberry-pi-4-model-b) for £33.60.
-* **RPi case**: The one used here is the multilayer acrylic case available [on Amazon](https://www.amazon.co.uk/GeeekPi-Acrylic-Raspberry-Model-Heatsinks/dp/B07TVLTMX3) for £11.
+* **RPi case**: The one used with the Raspberry Pi  is the multilayer acrylic case available [on Amazon](https://www.amazon.co.uk/GeeekPi-Acrylic-Raspberry-Model-Heatsinks/dp/B07TVLTMX3) for £11.
 To fit the tree you have to remove the fan and some of the top layers.
 * **RPi XmasTree3D**: Available pre-soldered from PiHut [here](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) for £15.
 * **ReSpeaker USB Mic Array**: Available from Pimoroni [here](https://shop.pimoroni.com/products/respeaker-usb-mic-array) for £63.
 * **3.5mm jack connected speaker**: A cheap non-powered one is fine as we will plug it into the ReSpeaker unit for amplification.
 You can pick [one of these](https://www.amazon.co.uk/TRIXES-Portable-Travel-Speaker-iPhone/dp/B003TKTUUY) up on Amazon for under £10.